thomaslaurenson/trophyroom/hackthebox/machines/cronos/README.md

 hydra -l admin -P /usr/share/wordlists/rockyou.txt admin.cronos.htb http-post-form "/:username=^USER^&password=^PASS^:F=Your Login Name or Password is invalid"
 ```

 With nothing else to try enumerate, went back to the admin panel to try some more login attempts.
 Think my brain was not working becuase it took about 10 minutes before I thought of SQL injection.
 I hadn't used it for so long - that I think it was off my radar.
 The SQLi vulnerability was pretty bad, and almost any SQLi parload worked.
-The simplest example:
+The simplest example was this payload against the username input:

 ```none
 ' --